kevinbrewster/TagWallet/README.md

 ## Installation

 There is no binary available and the app is not available on the App Store.
-You need to download the code, open in XCode and manually run it on an iPhone.
+You need to download the code, open in Xcode and manually run it on an iPhone.

 ## Configuration

-In the TagWalletUI folder is a file `tagWallet.json`.
+In the TagWalletUI folder is a file `initialTagWallet.json`.
 By default, this file is misconfigured.
 You will need to update the file with valid values to enable decrpytion and cloning of certain NTAG215 cards.

 `staticKey`: An 80-byte base64 encoded retail key (aka "locked-secret.bin")

 `dataKey`: An 80-byte base64 encoded retail key (aka "unfixed-info.bin")

+`initialTagWallet`: An array of previously dumped tag data.

 `tagWallet.json`